Archive for: e-auctions

 March 27th, 2009, Tomasz Rychlicki

-QXL Poland sp. z o.o. is the owner of the allegro.pl auction website which removed the user account of a person (Cezary O.) using the nicknames CezCez, 2cez, 2xcez and espia.
+The company QXL Poland sp. z o.o. is the owner of the allegro.pl auction website which removed the user account of a natural person (Cezary O.) who was using the nicknames CezCez, 2cez, 2xcez and espia.
 The company presented different reasons for its decision to remove the account and tried to justify such action by putting various statements about CezCez on its forum website “Cafe Nowe Allegro”.
 CezCez did not agree with QXL’s statements and sued.
 The court of first instance agreed with Cezary O.’s arguments and ruled that QXL Poland make a statement of apology as follows

 Allegro.pl wishes to apologize to CezCez for using comments by one of its employees which publicly appeared on the New Cafe Allegro on 17 January 2003,– wording that implied CezCez was dishonest, he lies, he is selfish and that he pursues his own self-interest.
 These actions and comments affected the good name of CezCez, which was not the intention of QXP Poland.